 This useful kitchen tool is known by three different names.
-The official name is “pastry blender," the job it was originally designed to perform.
+The official name is “pastry blender," for the job it was originally designed to perform.
 Other names you may hear it referred to are “dough blender” and “pastry cutter" (although these are technically inaccurate).
 What can a pastry blender do?
-It can cut butter into pastry dough, mix biscuits (like these Copycat Red Lobster Cheddar Bay Biscuits) or cookie dough, smash up ground beef into pieces in a hot pan, mash cooked potatoes, and even help make good guacamole.
+It can cut butter into pastry dough, mix biscuits (like Copycat Red Lobster Cheddar Bay Biscuits) or cookie dough, smash up ground beef into pieces in a hot pan, mash cooked potatoes, and even help make good guacamole.
 It can mix a streusel topping, chop whole canned plum tomatoes into smaller pieces for a spaghetti sauce, dice boiled eggs for an egg salad, and blend the ingredients for hummus.

-Best Overall: Spring Chef Stainless Steel Dough Blender
+Spring Chef Stainless Steel Dough Blender

 This dough blender is getting a lot of buzz, and with good reason!
 Made by Spring Chef, a small but growing company in Dallas, Texas, it’s been manufactured to be used by both professional and home cooks.
 Five sturdy stainless steel blades make easy work of your kitchen tasks, and the rubber handle has enough "give" to make it more comfortable for use than a stainless steel or plastic handle.
 This size is perfect if you have small or medium-sized hands.

 This dough blender has a lifetime warranty, is dishwasher safe, and is a great tool to have for all levels of cooks.